magento/merchdocs/src/catalog/product-create-configurable.md

 ### Step 4: Generate the product configurations

-1. Wait a moment for the list of products to appear.

-1. Do one of the following:
+1. Wait a moment for the list of products to appear and do one of the following:

     - If you are satisfied with the configurations, click **Next**.
     - To make corrections, click **Back**.